-The story of Alpina started in 1883 when Gottlieb Hauser founded the Alpina Swiss Watchmakers Corporation, uniting the leading Swiss independent watchmakers who became known as the “Alpinists.”
+The story of Alpina began in 1883 when Gottlieb Hauser founded the Alpina Swiss Watchmakers Corporation, uniting the leading Swiss independent watchmakers who became known as the “Alpinists.”
 The Union had its headquarters in Biel/Bienne, Switzerland, as one of its most prominent members had his movement factory there.
 By 1900 the Alpina Union Horlogère is participating in the Universal Exposition in Paris, and the name “Alpina” is registered for their calibers the following year.
 1908 marks the 25th anniversary of Alpina, at which point Alpina registers as a brand name for wristwatches.
 By 1920 Alpina watches are sold by over 2000 dealers throughout Europe.

 Alpina 4 concept

-Gottlieb Hauser had the vision to produce watches that were known worldwide for their quality, durability, precision, and design.
-He wanted to deliver the ideal watch to athletes, engineers, technicians, and adventurers.
+Gottlieb Hauser had the vision to produce watches known worldwide for their quality, durability, precision, and design.
+He wanted to deliver the perfect watch to athletes, engineers, technicians, and adventurers.
 His dream became a reality in 1938 with the introduction of the “Alpina4” concept, which revolutionized the sports watch.
 He insisted that a sports watch must be antimagnetic, antishock, water-resistant, and in a stainless steel case.
 The “Alpina 4” quickly became the watch of choice for alpinists, pilots, divers, the navy, and the military.